 To encourage proper work ethics and eradicate any internal improprieties, unethical acts, malpractices, fraudulent acts, corruption and/or criminal activities in the Group, the Company has put in place a Whistleblowing Policy which provides an independent channel where the employees may, in confidence, raise concerns in good faith about plausible improprieties in matters of financial reporting and other matters relating to the Group and its officers directly to the AC.
-Such Whistleblowing Policy, including its procedures for raising such concerns as well as the whistleblowing communication channel, i.e., email address and residential address (for postage use) of the AC have been clearly communicated to all the employees.
+Such Whistleblowing Policy, including its procedures for raising such concerns as well as the whistleblowing communication channel, i.e. email address of the AC have been clearly communicated to all the employees.